Dutchess Community College

 - A person who is cohabitating or has cohabitated with the victim as a spouse

 - A person who similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies

 - Any other person against an adult or youth victim who is protected from the person’s acts under the domestic or family violence laws of the jurisdiction receiving grant monies

 Every member of the College community is entitled to a work and learning environment free from the devastating effects of sexual harassment.
 No person or group of individuals shall engage in sexual behavior toward any individual against his/her will and without his/her verbal consent.
 Dutchess Community College expressly prohibits the sexually aggressive conduct noted above and employees and students found engaging in it will be subject to severe disciplinary action on campus, including termination, suspension, or academic dismissal.
 In addition, any violators may also be subject to criminal charges and prosecution under local and state laws.

-IV.
+III.
 Reports of Sexual Harassment

 When reporting an incident all individuals have the right and can expect:

 - To have incidents of harassment or discrimination taken seriously by DCC,

 - To have those incidents investigated and properly resolved through appropriate administrative procedures normally within 60 business days from notification, and

 - That only people who need to know will be advised of the circumstances and that this information will be shared only as necessary with investigators, witnesses, and the accused individual(s).